 Students should not expect to be able to purchase an insurance plan that is not through UW.
 The requirement to purchase the UW Student Health Insurance Plan may be waived only if you fit into one of the following categories and have comparable insurance that is valid in the U.S. are eligible for an insurance waiver:

-- Student funded by his or her government, or the U.S. government.
-Funding agencies include but are not limited to DAAD and Fulbright.
+Student funded by his or her government, or the U.S. government.
+Funding agencies include, but are not limited, to ARAMCO, SACM, and Fulbright.

 Minimum Coverage: The insurance must provide a monetary minimum of $200,000 or more per medical condition per policy year, medical evacuation (at least $10,000) and repatriation of remains (at least $7,500).

 Research or Teaching Assistantship: If you receive a graduate Research or Teaching Assistant appointment, you may be eligible for the Graduate Appointee Insurance Plan (GAIP).
 If you enroll, this will automatically replace the UW Student Health Insurance Plan and no waiver is required.
 More information on GAIP is available at: http://www.washington.edu/admin/hr/benefits/insure/gaip/index.html